BrownCSCI1230/projects_ray/docs/ray_1/README.md

 The codebase is structured with three modules.

 - The `utils` module provides the utilities you will use for the ray tracer.
-You should implement the `SceneLoader` as you have done similarly in the parsing lab.
+You should implement the `SceneParser` as you have done similarly in the parsing lab.

 - The camera module contains everything related to camera operation.
-You are required to implement part of the camera interface which provides you with the ability to transform between different space.
-Please refer to the comments for detailed instructions.
+You are required to implement the camera interface which provides you with the ability to transform between different space.

 - The raytracer module is the main component of this assignment, although it only contains two classes, `RayTraceScene` and `RayTracer`.
-The class names kind of already give out what they are used for.
+The class names already give out what they are used for.
-  - In `RayTraceScene`, you will construct the scene using the meta-data from the `SceneLoader` you build.
+  - In `RayTraceScene`, you will construct the scene using the RenderData you filled in the 'SceneParser'
   - In `RayTracer`, You will implement the ray tracing algorithm.
 It takes in a `RayTraceScene` as the render parameter.